ReconfigureIO/UX/docs/source/style_guide.rst

 Data size considerations
 ^^^^^^^^^^^^^^^^^^^^^^^^
-When passing data to the FPGA the *size* of the data goes some way to determine where on the FPGA it will end up, which in turn affects the speed at which it can be accessed.
+When passing data to the FPGA the *size* of the data determines where on the FPGA it will end up, which in turn affects how it will be accessed.
+Arrays of 512 bits or fewer will be stored in registers but arrays of 513 bits or more will be held in block RAM.
+Block RAM access is always sequential, whereas registers support parallel reads and writes for operations accessing different parts of the register.

+When using ``switch`` statements we suggest using the smallest possible data type because this reduces the amount of logic required to evaluate the switch conditions.

 .. |FPGA| raw:: html